Architecture in Central Asia

-Architecture of Central Asia refers to the architectural styles of the numerous societies that have occupied Central Asia throughout history.
+Architecture in Central Asia refers to the architectural styles of the numerous societies that have occupied Central Asia throughout history.
 These styles include a regional tradition of Islamic and Iranian architecture, including Timurid architecture of the 14th and 15th centuries, as well as 20th-century Soviet Modernism.
 Central Asia is an area that encompasses land from the Xinjiang Province of China in the East to the Caspian Sea in the West.
 The region is made up of the countries of Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan, and Turkmenistan.
 The influence of Timurid architecture can be recognised in numerous sites in Kazakhstan and Uzbekistan, whilst the influence of Persian architecture is seen frequently in Uzbekistan and in some examples in Turkmenistan.
 Examples of Soviet architecture can be found in Uzbekistan, Kazakhstan, Tajikistan and Kyrgyzstan.

 Pre-Islamic period

 The art and architecture of ancient Transoxiana was related to that of the Parthians and Sassanians, who ruled over the region.
 There were nonetheless some distinctive local traditions and trends.
 In Sogdia, a number of vivid wall paintings have been uncovered in temples and private buildings in several towns, such as the Penjikent murals.
 These date from roughly the 5th to 7th centuries.
 The architecture of pre-Islamic Sogdia most likely influenced later Islamic architecture in the region, particularly during the Samanid period from the 9th and 10th centuries.